RabbitStewDio/Steropes.UI/README.md

 ## Roadmap

-I created Steropes-UI to solve my reoccuring pains of writing testable UIs for my Monogame related projects.
-I also suffer from ongoing laziness when styling UIs (especially prototypes).
-Therefore the current state of the library solves these two pain points with the testable architecture and the styling system.

 There are a few areas I think that need additional work at a later stage:

-### Performance

-* At the moment, the rendering relies on having separate textures and the box-textures must be rendered with a texturemode of stretch.
-This prevents frames from having repeating patterns.
- To fix that, we need a custom shader that properly implements the repeated rendering.

-* Having separate textures means we end up with a large number of draw calls.
-That is generally a bad thing.
-GUI textures are small, so we should be able to put all of them into a texture atlas and render subsets of the same texture instead.

-  There are two complementary ways to implement that:

-  1) Support texture coordinates in the style descriptions.
-A variant of that: Support a parsed texture atlas and resolve textures against that.
-This should make the affair more usable, as the texture atlas contains readable names for each contained sprite.

-  2) Pack textures at runtime.
-This should be relatively cheap given the small sizes and fairly regular structures involved.
-This would mean that images can be kept as separate files and wont need a recompile to see changes.

-  Bonus points for mapping the referenced spritefonts onto the same sprite-sheet.
-Under ideal conditions that could bring down the draw call count to 1.

 * Add tree and table widgets for data centric UIs.
 Hardcore strategy games would benefit from that.

 * Add a rich-text widget that is suitable for dispaying help texts.

 * Add basic charts (pie, bar, line).
 Those would also be useful for strategy games.
   These could be implemented right now using the CustomViewport widget, but having something out of the box would be much nicer.

 * Add basic data binding.
 Thats here because I am way to lazy to manually and repeatedly write mostly similar listener code over and over again just to get data in and out of the UI.